 EPSCoR, which stands for “Experimental Program to Stimulate Competitive Research,” was the answer.
 Today, six other federal agencies have followed the National Science Foundation in creating EPSCoR programs: the National Institutes of Health, the National Aeronautics and Space Administration, the Environmental Protection Agency, and the Departments of Defense, Energy, and Agriculture.
 The National Institute of Health’s Institutional Development Award (IDeA) program is the largest.

-Through EPSCoR/IDeA, 25 states and two territories receive about one tenth of federal academic research dollars.
+Through EPSCoR/IDeA, 24 states as well as Guam, the Virgin Islands and Puerto Rico receive about one tenth of federal academic research dollars.
 This is a better distribution of resources than before, but not yet consistent with the talent in these jurisdictions.
 The states and territories hold about one-fifth of American doctoral institutions, university scientists, and research engineers, and about the same percentage of the country’s population.
 In every state, talented American youth aspire to careers in science, technology, engineering, and mathematics.

 EPSCoR/IDeA expands and improves the research capability of scientists and institutions in states that had been neglected.
 It allows them to compete more fairly for federal academic research and development money, to build their technical workforces, to foster innovation, and to contribute to their state’s and the nation’s economy.
 In each of the agencies, merit-based review strategies decide how to allot EPSCoR/IDeA funding.

 The nation cannot afford to neglect any part of the country’s research community.
 Global competition demands a highly skilled workforce, and the country’s economic future depends on scientific and technological advances everywhere, not just in a few places.
 Through EPSCoR/IDeA, participating states and territories are building a high-quality, university-based research infrastructure, a backbone to their scientific and technological enterprises, and a strong and stable economic base into the next century.